Are you looking for the best and the strongest BMX sprockets?

 The riding style depends on whether to go with a guarded or non-guarded sprocket.
 But it’s also a personal preference because some riders like the look (like myself).

-For the most part, guarded sprockets are exclusive for street riders, where you do a lot of grinding, and it regularly happens that you hit your chain.
+For the most part, guarded sprockets are exclusive for street riders, where you do a lot of grinding, and you regularly hit your chain.

 I highly recommend going with a sprocket + guard combo if that’s the case.
 (It’s also chain-friendly if you do disasters and crooked grinds where the chance of hitting your sprocket is much higher.)